Oven Baked Turkey Wings

 • Pat the turkey wings dry with paper towels before seasoning them.
 This makes the wings have crispy skin as they bake!

-• Baste the turkey wings with the dripping from the pan in which they were roasted before serving.
-This makes the wings glossy, making for a better appearance and imparting more flavor!
+• Baste the turkey wings with the pan drippings from the casserole pan.
+This makes the wings glossy, making for a better appearance and imparts more flavor!

 • Measure the turkey wings per pound, not by the number of turkey wings since turkey wings come in different sizes.
 This recipe calls for 4 pounds of turkey wings.

 • To ensure the turkey wings are fully cooked insert an instant-read meat thermometer into the thickest part of a wing.
-If the thermometer reads 165 degrees Fahrenheit or 75 degrees Celsius, then the turkey is cooked through.
-Another way to check for doneness is to cut a wing on the side.
-If it is no longer pink in the middle and the juices run clear, then the wing is ready.
+If the internal temperature reads 165 degrees Fahrenheit or 75 degrees Celsius, then the turkey meat is cooked through.

 Baked Turkey Wings served with mashed potatoes and sautéed carrots.